mm80843/T3.5/docs/Benef/PBN__Benef_720.md

 # __Reduced risk of aerosol transmission__

-## Name of the Benefit

-Proper ventilation helps to mitigate the spread of virus particles suspended in the air

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved indoor air quality, reduced risk of infection in enclosed spaces](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_774.md)